Plymouth Grove National Curriculum Statement

 – The context in which our pupils live, both locally, nationally and globally

-– Staff will link subjects wherever appropriate and relevant; the curriculum will not be constrained by subject boundaries; much of the work will be cross-curricular, with an emphasis on learning English and maths skills, which will be practiced and reinforced in cross-curricular work.
+– Staff will link subjects wherever appropriate and relevant; the curriculum will not be constrained by subject boundaries; much of the work will be cross-curricular, with an emphasis on learning English and maths skills, which will be practised and reinforced in cross-curricular work.
 Some subjects that do not fit into the theme will be taught discretely.